csci338/fall2023/pages/syllabus.md

 ### Labs
 Labs are intended to be completed during class on Thursdays (unless otherwise specified), so that we can help you with any questions (or configuration issues) you make have.
 Each lab is designed to give you practice with a tool, technique, or workflow relevant to building collaborative software.

-### Code Reviews
-Should we say something about how code reviews will work?

 ## Course Expectations
 * You will come to class prepared and ready to engage in an intellectual discussion about the readings.